 At Nimmi Shine Dental, we pride ourselves on being the epitome of excellence for dentistry in California.
 Our experienced team provides honest, gentle, and affordable care to all patients and takes special care to ensure their trust.

 We’ll be happy to answer any questions about your oral health and make the best recommendations for your individual needs.
-Feel free to call us at our San Diego location at 858-999-8550 or our Temecula, CA location at 951-695-1027.
+Feel free to call our dental office in San Diego at 858-999-8550 or our Temecula, CA dentistry at 951-695-1027.